rpdevries/rpdevries.github.io/_posts/2019-06-24-Dinosaur-Science-WY-2019.md

 Traveling out West to unearth a new diplocodoid dinosaur - digging in the dirt with my bare hands, a geohammer, a jackhammer, covered in sweat, dirt, and plaster - was my first introduction to vertebrate paleontology.
 Guided by veteran paleontologist Prof. Paul Sereno, I and the other students of UChicago's 2019 Dinosaur Science course ventured into the rolling hills of Wyoming to the Jurassic Morrison Formation - home to famous dinosaurs such as *Allosaurus*, *Camarasaurus*, and *Stegosaurus* - to finish the excavation of a 15-ton diplodocoid.
 <br>

+We arrived at the digsite.
 The diplodocoid's fossilized remains rested on the side of a rust-red and blue-grey Morrison hill.

 | <img src="/assets/post-imgs/MorrisonHills_WY2019.png" alt="Morrison Formation red hills, WY 2019" width=380px> |
 |:--:|